paulstansifer/unseemly/MISTAKES.md

 If I had to do it all over again...

-* There should be one primary macro for defining type forms, which would also define (a) a macro for easily constructing `Ast`s of that form, (based on the grammar of that form!) and (b) a destructuring macro for that form.
+* There should be one primary macro for defining type forms, which would also define a destructuring macro for that form.
+  (And maybe it could make flimsy_syntax.rs simpler or nonexistent.)
 * This may overlap with the purpose of the previous, but there should be something like `Ast`, except with binding and quotation omitted.
   It would represent syntax "as written"